 We didn’t go looking for the Pivotéka Illegal Beer, it is conveniently located across from our final resting place at DREAM Hostel Prague in Praha 1.

 OK don’t get the wrong idea, this bar is definitely above board.
 The name derives from the Czech prohibition days and the simple decor certainly sets the scene.
 It’s a small establishment with 2 rooms, 1 with a bar and the other housing 6 tables.
-They serve top class IPA’s at super cheap prices and the friendly staff are more than happy to talk you through their craft beers to find one to suit your taste.
+They serve top-class IPAs at super cheap prices and the friendly staff is more than happy to talk you through their craft beers to find one to suit your taste.
 We got sucked in and managed to try and few, it would be rude not to!
 When in Prague….

 Where to stay in Prague

-The Old Town of Prague is most centrally located and is one of the most popular areas for first timers along with New Town and Mala Strana.
+The Old Town of Prague is the most centrally located and is one of the most popular areas for first-timers along with New Town and Mala Strana.

 Read my Review of Dream Hostel Prague / Independent Reviews / Best Prices at Dream Hotel Prague

-MID-RANGE – Hotel Elite Prague is a 4-star Baroque house offering rooms with antique furniture and hand-painted wooden ceilings.
-There is a restaurant with a courtyard terrace, spa, hot tub and sauna.
-The hotel is located 10-minute walk from the Old Town Square, Wenceslas Square and Charles Bridge.
+MID-RANGE – Hotel Elite Prague is a 4-star Baroque townhouse offering room with antique furniture and hand-painted wooden ceilings.
+There is a restaurant with a courtyard terrace, spa, hot tub, and sauna.
+The hotel is located a 10-minute walk from Old Town Square, Wenceslas Square, and Charles Bridge.